Devamani11D/salt-app-kickstart/CONTRIBUTING.md

 This section guides you on how to report bugs.

-- Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/Devamani11D/create-salt-app/issues).
+- Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/Devamani11D/salt-app-kickstart/issues).
 - If you're unable to find an open issue addressing the problem, open a new one.
 Be sure to include:
   - A descriptive title and a summary.
   - Steps to reproduce the bug.
-  - The version of Create Salt App you are using.
+  - The version of Salt App Kickstart you are using.
   - Any other details that you think are relevant.

 ### Suggesting Enhancements